 If you have a parent living alone, you probably check in more than they realise.
 Did she get up?
 Has he eaten?
 Is the heating on?

 You ring every few days.
 She says she's fine.
 But a phone call only covers so much, and there are 23 other hours in the day.
-Millions of UK families have the same thought in the back of their mind.
+Millions of UK families carry the same thought in the back of their mind.

 Older people live alone in the UK